ReinholdM/posts_details/Game_Theory/MARL/Readme.md

-## Multi-Agent Reinforcement Learning
+## Multi-Agent Reinforcement Learning :telescope:
 **A Simple Introduction of MARL**.
-More details can be described in the review.pdf
+More details can be described in the [review.pdf](https://github.com/ReinholdM/posts_details/blob/master/Game_Theory/MARL/review.pdf)

 The taxonomy of MARL can be